-Major Responsibilities/Research: Community ecology, aquatic conservation, fish and fisheries management, ecosystem modeling, landscape and spatial ecology, ecological methods.
+Major Responsibilities/Research: Aquatic conservation, fish and fisheries management, ecohydrology, ecosystem modeling, landscape and spatial ecology, ecological methods, community/population ecology.